mfs409/jetlag-legacy/README.md

 purposes.
 Consequently, we prefer that programmers preserve the structure we have in the repository, where both `jetlag` and `game` are sub-folders of the `src` folder.

+## Contributors

+The following people have contributed to JetLag and its predecessors, LibLOL and ALE.
+If you contributed, and we missed your name, please send a note reminding us to give you credit!

+- Mike Spear
+- Dan Spear
+- Greyson Parrelli
+- Jennifer Bayzick
+- Rachel Santangelo
+- Micah Carlisle
+- Maximilian Hasselbusch
+- Jimmy Johnson
+- Marc Soda
+- Égide Ntwari
+- Nana Nyanor
+- Sebastian Chavarro